cqse/teamscale-cli/README.md

 python -c 'from teamscale_precommit_client.precommit_client import run;run()' ${SRCROOT}
 ```

-This script uses `python` to execute the Teamscale precommit command line interface on the source of the project's Git repository (`SCROOT`).
+This script uses `python` to execute the Teamscale precommit command-line interface on the source of the project's Git repository (`SCROOT`).
 Make sure to use the correct Python version in that snippet, which might be `python3`.
 Also, keep in mind that `python` by default might point to Xcode's own copy of python.
 Hence, you might want to explicitly specify the python executable's path instead (e.g. `/usr/bin/python`).

 **In Xcode you cannot use `--fetch-existing-findings` since there is unfortunately no environment variable for the currently opened editor file.